Yamaha YXZ1000R Rear Brake Pads Change

-Tools Needed – Yamaha YXZ1000R Rear Brake Pads
+Tools and Parts – Yamaha YXZ1000R Rear Brake Pads Change

 - Ratchet and 14mm socket